๐Ÿ“Œ The Trossachs, Stirling

-Brooding Ben Ledi rises majestically above Callander – one of those abrupt points where the Scottish Lowlands end and the Highlands begin.
-At 879 metres above sea level the summit is the highest in the Trossachs, an outstanding viewpoint and marked with an iron cross.
-At least nine different lochs and reservoirs can be seen from various points on this route, illustrating why the Trossachs are known as Scotland’s answer to the English Lake District.
-Combining the south ridge “tourist route” with a slightly quieter (but rougher) return along the north ridge before descending into impeccably-scented Stank Glen makes a great circuit.
+Ben Ledi rises majestically above Callander – this is one of those abrupt points where the Scottish Lowlands end and the Highlands clearly begin.
+At 879 metres above sea level the summit is the highest in the Trossachs and an outstanding viewpoint; at least nine different lochs and reservoirs can be seen from various points on this route, illustrating why this region is known as Scotland’s answer to the English Lake District.
+Combining the south ridge “tourist route” with a slightly quieter, rougher return via the impeccably-scented Stank Glen makes a great circuit.

-➑️ Clockwise circuit: start at north end of car park – track junction at 🧭 NN 580093 – join south ridge near 566m spot height – Ben Ledi – Bealach nan Corp via ridge – south side of Stank Burn – Stank Glen waterfalls – track junction just south of Stank – start
+โžก๏ธ Clockwise circuit: start at north end of car park – track junction at ๐Ÿงญ NN 580093 – join south ridge near 566m spot height – Ben Ledi – Bealach nan Corp via ridge – south side of Stank Burn – Stank Glen waterfalls – track junction just south of Stank – start

 Download file for GPS